-c.
-If there are any EAR that the applicant does not meet, stop the application process at that point because the applicant is not qualified for admission to Job Corps.
+- c.
+If there is any EAR that the applicant does not meet, stop the application process at that point, because the applicant is not qualified for admission to Job Corps.
 The AC must provide a written explanation of the denial to the applicant (see Appendix 104).
-This explanation must inform the applicant about his or her right to file an appeal with the OA agency or the Job Corps center.
-The explanation must also inform the individual of his or her right to file a discrimination complaint with either the recipient of the funds as defined in 29 CFR 37.4, such as the OA agency or the Job Corps contractor, or center operator, if not federally operated, or the Director of the U.S. Department of Labor Civil Rights Center (DOL-CRC) if the applicant feels he or she was discriminated against during the application process.

-d.
-Following is a list of the EAR for Job Corps.
+This explanation must inform the applicant about his or her right to file an appeal with the Outreach and Admissions agency or the Job Corps center.
+The explanation must also inform the individual of his or her right to file a discrimination complaint with either the recipient of the funds as defined in 29 CFR 37.4, such as the Outreach and Admissions agency or the Job Corps contractor, or center operator, if not federally operated, or the Director of the U.S. Department of Labor Civil Rights Center (DOL-CRC) if the applicant feels he or she was discriminated against during the application process. - d.
+Overview of Essential Admissions Requirements Following is a list of the EAR for Job Corps.
 This list provides only a brief outline of each requirement; it does not contain all of the information an AC must have in order to properly make a determination about whether a particular applicant meets each requirement.
 That information is found in Exhibit 1-1.